Koromix/rygel/src/rekkord/README.md

 You will need one or the other to use other rekkord commands.
 Please store these passwords securely.

+> [!IMPORTANT]
-However, if you lose them, you will still be able to reset any account (including the default one) **as long as you have the master key**.
-As mentioned previously, this one, you must not lose or leak!
+> You can reset any account or password (including the default one) **as long as you have the master key**.
+> As mentioned previously, this one, you must not lose or leak!

 ## Create snapshots